Roosevelt High School

 Please note:

 • ELL/ML students –Contact Ms. Pewitt jmpewitt@seattleschools.org if you have program questions.
-For general course questions for ELL/ML students, contact your future Roosevelt counselor.
+For general course questions for ELL/ML students, contact your Roosevelt counselor.

 • Interested in Running Start?
-Submit requests for a full schedule at Roosevelt and contact your future Roosevelt school counselor to discuss this option.
+Submit requests for a full schedule at Roosevelt and contact your Roosevelt school counselor to discuss this option.

 • AP US History – This year-long course involves high-level analytical thought and research.
 It progresses quickly and requires a significant amount of homework.
 If you select this course, you need to have done your due diligence in considering the decision to take the course.
 There will not be space for you to exit this course later and take a less rigorous course instead.